exoclime/HELIOS-K/README.md

 # The binsfile options #
-When a 'bisfile' name is given in the param.dat file, then this file is used to generate the edges of the bins, which can be irregular.
-Note that this option does no support the deresampling and deTransmission options.
+When a 'binsFile' name is given in the param.dat file, then this file is used to generate the edges of the bins, which can be irregular.
+Note that this option does no support the doResampling and doTransmission options.
 The binsfile must contain line by line the edges of the bins in cm^-1.
   For example:
   0.5
   50
   100
   200

+# The output edges option #
+When a 'outputedgesFile' name is given in the pram.dat file, then this file is used to specify the output positions of the Out_<name>_bin.dat files.
+The file must contain line by line the positions in y.
+  For example:
+  0.0
+  0.1
+  0.45
+  0.78
+  1.0

 # Output Files #
 Different Output files are written, depending to the set values in the 'param.dat' file